skunkworxdark/XYGrid_nodes/README.md

 - Fix `Images To Grids` node output not automatically appear on screen in the board without workarounds
 - Add other type to string and string to type conversions for other parameters e.g.  Model, Lora, images etc..
 - Create a useable way to select multiple things from a list (some kind of checkbox selection) to enable selecting things from lists like models and loras etc
-- A node that can calculate the ideal X and Y tile sizes based upon the input image ans scale value.

 ## Example workflows
 Example workflows are in the [workflows](workflows) folder.